iotexpert/p6sdk-st7789v-emwin-cyrtos-config/README.md

 # ST7789V - emWin - PSoC 6 SDK Configuration Files
 This repository contains all of the emWin configuration files plus driver setup for the ST7789V (driver chip) connected the TFT display on the Cypress CY8CKIT-028-TFT.
 These configiuration files will generically support displays with the ST7789V

-This driver configures emWin to use FreeRTOS (e.g. for Delays)
+This driver configures emWin to use the Cypress RTOS Abstraction Layer (e.g. for Delays).
+By using the Cypress RTOS Abstraction Layer this driver is compatible with your choice of RTOS.

 To use this driver you need to
 ```